settlemint/docs/docs/blockchain-guides/1_Hyperledger-Besu/9_enterprise-ethereum-connect-external-network.md

 3. Choose **Hyperledger Besu** or **Quorum** depending on the network you want to join
 4. Enter a name for the network and the node.
 These names are used for identifying the network and node in the platform.
 5. Upload the genesis file of the network.
 If there are bootnodes specified in the genesis file, they will automatically be identified and added as external nodes.
-6. Add atleast one enode URL of an existing running node on the network to connect to.
+6. Add at least one enode URL of an existing running node on the network to connect with.
 Note that if a bootnode is specified in the genesis file, it will be added as an external node automatically, so you can skip this step.
 7. Choose the deployment plan.
 This deployment plan will be used for the node.
 For more information about deployment plans, [see here](../../using-platform/22_deployment-plans.md).

 This will create a new node in your existing network, and run it as a non-validator.